 Little Bit About Me

-late 30 40 something, British contractor who’s been on the contracting circuit for close to 12 13 years now.
-My background is Chemical Engineering and I’ve done project work for several blue chip companies across the globe.
-After doing some napkin maths, I realize I’m closer to the finish line.
+late 30 40 something, British contractor who’s been on the contracting circuit for several years now.
+My background is Chemical Engineering and I’ve done project work for several blue-chip companies across the globe.
+After doing some napkin math, I realize I’m closer to the finish line.
 4.5 years if my calculations serve me well.

 Hence, this blog symbolizes the start of a 4.5-year journey to financial independence.
 The purpose is to detail tried and tested methods in real time, so you can learn, draw inspiration and fully optimize your savings and spending.
 Thus, accumulate your long-term wealth more quickly.